 - Earn a minimum cumulative GPA of 3.0 on a 4.0 scale in all courses, including transfer courses, and those completed at STC.

 - Pass a criminal background check, 10-panel drug screen through approved providers, and complete all required immunizations including Hepatitis B series.
 Students with criminal histories must provide proof of licensure eligibility from the Executive Council of Physical Therapy and Occupational Therapy Examiners (ECPTOTE).
+Students must visit https://www.ptot.texas.gov/ and complete a criminal history evaluation letter and form.
 This process may take up to 6 months to complete.
-For more information contact the NAH Clinical Affairs Specialist at 956-872-3022.
+For more information visit Clinical Affairs or contact the HSP Clinical Affairs Specialist at 956-872-3022.

 - Meet Technical Standards as stated by the Occupational Therapy Assistant Program.